retkowsky/Azure-Computer-Vision-in-a-day-workshop/README.md

 <a href="09 Fashion visual search - Images Clustering.ipynb">09 Fashion visual search - Images Clustering</a>

 ### Visual Search demo (gradio webapp)
-<a href="10 Fashion visual search - Images Clustering.ipynb">10 Fashion visual search - Gradio App</a>
+<a href="10 Fashion visual search - Gradio App.ipynb">10 Fashion visual search - Gradio App</a>

 Note: You need to enter your Azure Computer vision endpoint and key in this .env file:
 <a href=azure.env>azure.env</a>